NoonTheAmazingWhitePanther/Galaxy-Guardians-the-Real-One/README.md

 ## What Is This?

-A **browser-based 2D soft-body physics sandbox** built from scratch in **vanilla JavaScript** — no frameworks, no build step, no dependencies.
-Just you, a canvas, and a galaxy to break.
+A **browser-based 2D soft-body physics sandbox** built in **vanilla JavaScript** — no frameworks, no build step, no dependencies.
+Just a canvas, some math, and a galaxy to break.

 This is both a **Game Engine** and a **Simulation Engine**.
 Flip a switch and go from arcade-style fun to hardcore orbital mechanics.
 Fake physics for play.
 Real physics for awe.